-My career path is extremely unique in that I’ve exercised my creative talents across a broad spectrum of disciplines including retail environmental design, advertising, web, identity development and for the past nine years package design for nationally distributed private label food and beverage items.
+My career path is extremely unique in that I’ve exercised my creative talents across a broad spectrum of disciplines including retail environmental design, advertising, web, identity development and for the ten years created package design for Trader Joe’s nationally distributed private label food and beverage items.
 I am currently Creative Director at MBD managing multiple CPG and Private Brand teams and clients.

 I spent the last year of High School studying abroad in the country of Denmark where my focus was art, music and language.
 I started college at the University of Montana Billings before transferring to the University of Georgia where I graduated with a BFA in photography.
 My degree has been extremely useful throughout my career — both behind the lens and as an Art Director.

 Any creative endeavor is deserved of research, conceptualization, sketches and thoughtful poise.
 My process, as it pertains to package design, includes all of these things.
 I still prefer good ol’ fashioned sketching so every project starts with pen and paper.
 I spend a lot of time thinking about (and developing) a project’s back story–even if it’s something as simple as a can of tonic water.
 (Designing without a story would be a bit like building IKEA furniture with no instructions–it can be done, but it won’t be quite right.)
 Having “a script” also allows me to develop second and third tier elements that, once discovered, create additional levels of customer surprise and engagement.